-Bestie, I don’t want to be the one to tell you this, but it’s time to retire that neutral aesthetic you’ve been rocking since 2019.
+Bestie, I don’t want to be the one to tell you this, but it’s time to retire that neutral aesthetic you’ve been rocking for far too long.
 And toss that matching sweatsuit in the trash, too, while you’re at it.
 According to the top runway fashion trends of the season, going bold and bright is pretty much the only option—and TBH, I’m all for it.

 Here’s a little pro tip from me to you: If you want to be a step ahead of the top trends, always look to next season’s biggest identifiers.
 No, that doesn’t mean you should be wearing wool trousers or heavy coats in spring and summer, but it does mean you can mimic next season’s top colors, patterns and silhouettes.
 This way, you’ll already be wearing what’s cool before your friends even realize they have to have it, too.
 For all they know, you’re the one that started the damn trend in the first place!

 That said, I’m all about giving credit where credit is due, so let’s look to the designers actually starting this year’s top trends.
-After pouring over looks from Fashion Month and pulling the finest from New York, London, Paris and Milan, I’ve identified three must-try trends absolutely everyone should be rocking this season.
+After pouring over looks from the Fall/Winter 2021 runways and pulling the finest from New York, London, Paris and Milan, I’ve identified four must-try trends absolutely everyone should be rocking this season.

 Ready to try these looks out?
-Read on for more info on the 2021’s top fashion trends fresh off the runway—and shop them for yourself, too.
+Read on to shop 2021’s top fall and winter fashion trends, fresh off the runway.